tableau/server-client-python/docs/api-ref.md

 `workbook_item`  |  The `workbook_item` specifies the workbook you are publishing.
 When you are adding a workbook, you need to first create a new instance of a `workbook_item` that includes a `project_id` of an existing project.
 The name of the workbook will be the name of the file, unless you also specify a name for the new workbook when you create the instance.
 See [WorkbookItem](#workbookitem-class).
 `file_path`  |  The path and name of the workbook to publish.
 `mode`     |  Specifies whether you are publishing a new workbook (`CreateNew`) or overwriting an existing workbook (`Overwrite`).
 You cannot appending workbooks.
 You can also use the publish mode attributes, for example: `TSC.Server.PublishMode.Overwrite`.
 `connection_credentials` | (Optional)  The credentials (if required) to connect to the workbook's data source.
-The `ConnectionCredentials` object contains the authentication information for the data source (user name and password, and whether the credentials are embeded or OAuth is used).
+The `ConnectionCredentials` object contains the authentication information for the data source (user name and password, and whether the credentials are embedded or OAuth is used).